awsdocs/aws-secrets-manager-docs/doc_source/tutorials_basic.md

    The rest of the output includes the JSON version of your secret value in the `SecretString` response field\.

 **Summary**
 This tutorial demonstrated how easily you can create a simple secret, and to retrieve the secret value when you need it\.
-For another tutorial on creating a secret and configuring automatic rotation, see [Tutorial: Rotating a secret for an AWS database](tutorials_db-rotate.md)\.
+For another tutorial on creating a secret and configuring automatic rotation, see [Tutorial: Rotate a secret for an AWS database](tutorials_db-rotate.md)\.